THI-Drone/thi-drone-ws/README.md

-├─── .devcontainer                      # Contains the devcontainer configuration ├─── .gitignore                         # Contains the gitignore configuration ├─── LICENSE                            # Contains the license information └─── README.md                          # The file you are reading right now
+├─── .devcontainer                      # Contains the devcontainer configuration ├─── .gitignore                         # Contains the gitignore configuration ├─── LICENSE                            # Contains the license information ├─── README.md                          # The file you are reading right now └─── src                                # Source directory containing all the ROS packages
 ```

 ## Setup